Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 Note: if your computer does not have multi-GPU nor TPU these tests are skipped.

 For convenience, you can also use your own CircleCI building which will be triggered with each commit.
-This is useful if you do not test against all required dependencies versions.
+This is useful if you do not test against all required dependency versions.
 To do so, login to [CircleCI](https://app.circleci.com/) and enable your forked project in the dashboard.
 It will just work after that.

 ### Pull Request